 For the orders that are placed on Small Business Saturday, you can design the following offers to attract more customers:

-- Buy one get one free deal for those who refer a friend (and convey that the deal applies for the friend as well!)
+- Buy one get one free deal for those who refer a friend (and convey that the deal applies to the friend as well!)

 - You can also bundle different services/ products into packages and offer them at discounted rates.

-- Provide a discount on orders for those who sign up for your blog, newsletter, or even provide you their contact information (not to forget that this can be a smart way of increasing your email list as well!)
+- Provide a discount on orders for those who sign up for your blog or newsletter, or even provide you with their contact information (not to forget that this can be a smart way of increasing your email list as well!)

 - You can create and sell gift certificates online too!
 Design beautiful gift certificates and let your customers gift your services/ products to their loved ones or friends, and you can also sell them on your booking page and website.

 - There’s one other thing that you can do before SBS kicks in.
 The purchases that are made in the SBS week can come with discount coupons that can be redeemed on Small Business Saturday!

 Time for one of the widely adopted Small Business Saturday ideas – partnering up!
 If you want to execute a full-fledged but more importantly, targeted promotion of your small business for SBS, partnering up with other small businesses can help you achieve that.